moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/official-repository.md

+---
-# Submitting to the official repository
+title: Submitting to the official repository
+sidebar:
+  order: 3
+---

 While moonlight allows you to use custom repositories from URLs, it comes with an [official repository][extensions] built in.
 While submitting to the official repository is not required, it is highly suggested.